kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Introduce viewing of your system or process at a different angle
 ### Examples
 - Use multidimensional array
+- Bridge Pattern: consider aggregate as the second dimension

 ## 18 RESONANCE (COORDINATION)
 ![](/40%20Principles/resources/18%20RESONANCE%20(COORDINATION).png)